Producing 'Candle Wick' | Breakdown

 ABOUT:

-'Candle Wick' is a 3D animated short film which was produced within six weeks, entirely remotely, by 2nd year students at Escape Studios in London.
-It is written by Oliver Gallagher, Muhammed Mansoor & Liam Martin and directed by Oliver Gallagher & Shauna Ludgate.
+'Candle Wick' is an award winning, 3D animated short film which is written by Oliver Gallagher, directed by Shauna Ludgate and produced by Manos Zervoudakis, within six weeks, entirely remotely at Escape Studios in London.
 In the below blog I will share my experience as a Producer and a breakdown of the production process.

 See the image below for our main 2D animatic panels.